stylekit/stylekit.github.io/_posts/2016-01-19-Default-values-in-protocols.md

 ```

 Thats it.
 Now you have default values in swift protocols.
+(Do some tests in playground to verify if this works in all cases)